scionproto/scion/doc/ControlPlanePKI.md

 TAAC updates.
   - __KeyVersion__: 64-bit unsigned integer.
 Starts at 1, incremented every time this key is replaced.
-  - __Algorithm__: String.
+  - __Algorithm__: ASCII String.
 Identifies the algorithm this key is used with.
   - __Key__: Base64-encoded string representation of the public key.

 ##### TAAC Section: AttestationKeys